Yensan2B/Yensan2b/README.md

 <a href="https://developer.android.com/"><img align="left" alt="androidstudio" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/androidstudio/androidstudio-original.svg" />
 <a href="https://www.jetbrains.com/idea/"><img align="left" alt="intellij" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/intellij/intellij-original.svg" />
 <br />

----

-### 🍂 Coding History

-I was unsure about my path until I discover what coding is and the wonder of making applications come to life.
-This newfound fascination led me to pursue a degree in computer science at John Abbott College🎓.
-My ultimate aspiration is to delve into the exciting realm of artificial intelligence.
-Beyond my coding adventures, I have a penchant for continuous learning and personal growth.
-Currently, I'm immersing myself in learning the guitar🎸, mastering the art of the Japanese language🗾, and staying fit with regular workouts💪.
-Life, for me, is all about taking it easy, finding relaxation in the journey, and savoring every moment along the way🚩.

 <!--
 **Yensan2B/Yensan2b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.